 Car Features: What to Look for

 When searching for the right vehicle that works with your budget and needs, you’ll also want to consider available car features if you want to add those on.
-Those features, or options, could be anything such as keyless entry, blind spot alerts, heated or cooled seats, premium sound system and navigation and more.
+Those features, or options, could be anything such as head-up display, keyless entry, blind-spot alerts, heated or cooled seats, premium sound system, and more.

 What to look for in features depends on what you need and what your budget allows.